-This vividly colored bolete grows with larch trees in woods.
-The mushroom is slimy, with yellow cap, small pores and whitish ring on stem.
+Suillus grevillei, also known as Larch Bolete, is a vividly coloured bolete that is very common in grassland under larch trees.
+The mushroom is slimy, with a yellow cap, small pores, and a whitish ring on the stem.

 at first pallid lemon-yellow, becoming more ochraceous and tinged rust where bruised, angular, small.
-Tubes pallid yellow and slightly decurrent.
-Spores
+Tubes are pallid yellow and slightly decurrent.
+Stem

 on the www.first-nature.com web site.